resoluteworks/kbods/README.md

 ## Advanced usage
 ### Import the register in Elasticsearch and RDF repository
-[kbods-rdf](kbods-rdf) doesn't produce a one-to-one mapping for all BODS schema definitions and lacks certain details, as the focus is on capturing relationships between entities.
+The focus for [kbods-rdf](kbods-rdf) is to capture relationship between entities and so there are BODS schema definitions which we don't map to RDF (yet).
 Because of this, there are situations where the RDF storage is used exclusively for graph-based queries, while the statements are de-referenced from a primary database.

 Below is a very crude example on how to import the BODS register in a Elasticsearch and an RDF repository in the same read